tolking/element-pro-components/docs/docs/en-US/components/Table.md

 ### Menu Columns

-::: demo Set `menu` attribute to display menu Columns, and use menu slot to define display content
+::: demo Use menu slot to define display content, and Set `menu` attribute to control menu Columns

 <template>
   <pro-table